-You’ve set up a Facebook Page for your business — now what?
+You’ve set up a Facebook page for your business.
+Thats great!

 If someone has already joined your email list, they most likely would love to connect with you on Facebook too.

-Send out an email to your contact list, inviting people to “Like” your business on Facebook.
-It’s easy to do with Constant Contact’s email templates.
+Send out an email to your contact list, announcing your new page and inviting people to follow your business on Facebook.

-Add a Facebook Page Badge to your website or blog.
-A Facebook badge is an icon you create that links fans from your website to your Facebook Page.
+Make it easy for your website visitors to follow your page by adding a Follow Button to your website or blog.
+A Facebook Follow Button is a widget you can add to your website that links people from your website to your Facebook Page.

 Promote your Facebook Page on all of your print marketing materials including business cards, menus, flyers, signs, t-shirts — anywhere it can be visible.

-Promote your Facebook Page the next time you speak at a workshop, seminar or conference.
-Even include an image and link to your page in your slide deck.
+Mention your Facebook Page the next time you speak at a workshop, seminar or conference.
+You can even include an image and link to your page in your slide deck.

 If you’re active on other social media channels, like Twitter, Pinterest, or LinkedIn, promote your page on those channels as well.